Skip to content

 Scientific Summary:

 Similar to humans, plants are inhabited and coated by probiotic microbes.
-We demonstrated that plant cells, which are immobile, have maintained probiotics (endophytes) that are mobile to act similar to human immunity cells to seek-and-destroy pathogens, at pathogen-entry points.
+The research team previously demonstrated that plant cells, which are immobile, have maintained probiotics (endophytes) that are mobile to act similar to human immunity cells to seek-and-destroy pathogens at pathogen-entry points.
 However, scientists have overlooked probiotics within pollen tubes (corn silks) – hollow channels that sperm use to fertilize eggs, resulting in grain.
 Fusarium pathogens also enter into grain using silk channels, creating mycotoxins that affect humans and livestock.
-In a preliminary experiment, we found diverse microbes within unexposed silks: Are some of these sentinels to combat pathogens?
+In a preliminary experiment, the research team found diverse microbes within unexposed silks: Are some of these sentinels to combat pathogens?

-We propose to culture fungicide-compatible silk-bacteria (tip/base) from diverse corn varieties from across the Americas, test them in vitro, then in greenhouse trials (silk spraying) to combat Fusarium and mycotoxins.
-In parallel, as many microbes are non-culturable, we will determine the complete probiotic composition of silks using culture-independent microbial DNA sequencing.
-We will use an anti-Fusarium genetic mapping population (AAFC-Ottawa) to determine whether partial corn resistance to Fusarium is in fact mediated by promoting specific silk microbes.
-We will identify anti-Fusarium microbial DNA-profiles that could be selected directly by breeders.
+The research team proposed to culture fungicide-compatible silk bacteria from diverse corn varieties from across the Americas, and then test them in vitro, then in greenhouse trials (silk spraying) to combat Fusarium and mycotoxins.
+In parallel, as many microbes are non-culturable, the complete probiotic composition of silks was determined using culture-independent microbial DNA sequencing.
+Finally, anti-Fusarium microbial DNA-profiles were identified that could be selected directly by breeders.

 External Funding Partners: